Haftamu-Hailu/Web_Scrapy/README.md

 ## Dashboard with Filter

-We applied filter to all  visualization of the dashboard using actor name and the resulted dashboard is given below.<br
+We applied filter to all  visualization components of the dashboard using actor name and the resulted dashboard is given below.<br
 ![](Dashboard2F.png)

 ## Top 3 actors each year.